MS and EME

 you estimate the strength of your own and other stations’ echoes from the moon.

-Here is fragment of FSK 441 MS QSO (ES1RF-HB9DFG).
+Here is my FSK 441 MS QSO with ON5VW.
 So easy to manage!

 Earth-Moon-Earth (EME) activity.